gitter-badger/Deadcord/README.md

 ---

-## 🎉 Early Beta Released
-We have released an early version of Deadcord, please keep in mind that some things may not work correctly or may break unexpectedly.
-We will try to fix any problems as soon as we can.

 ## 🚨 Disclaimer
 I do not endorse nor condone raids.
 Any actions carried out by our tool are at your own risk.
 We are responsible for creating our tool, but not for how it is used.
 To protect our work, and to prevent it from being re-distributed, we have not provided detailed development setup instructions.

 ## ❓ Why was Deadcord made?
-Many people may question why we built Deadcord, let alone make it open-source for many people to access.
+Many people may question why we built Deadcord, let alone made it open-source.
 Deadcord was built to protest against several of Discords recent actions and decisions, among other things.
 We built Deadcord to protest against:

 * The forced shutdown of `discord.py`.
 * Switching every bot over to slash commands.
 (Slash caommands can be useful sometimes)